 ATtiny88 or 828 on a simple breakout board.
-Arduino compatible.Designed by Azzy's Electronics, Ships from United States of America
+Arduino compatible.Designed by Azzy's Electronics in United States of America

 This is a simple development board for the Atmel ATtiny88 and ATTiny828.
 It provides an ISP header for programming via ISP as well as decoupling capacitors, a voltage regulator, and a PTC fuse prot...Read More…